trebisky/Fire3/U-Boot/README.md

 It has been modified to run on the NanoPi Fire3, which is a Samsung S5P6818 board just like the Fire3.

+To build this and put it onto a bootable SD card, use the following commands.
+Note you will need a proper C compiler (such as aarch64-linux-gnu-gcc), and you should have placed the bl1 boot loader onto the SD card first (see SDcard in this collection of projects)

+make artik710_raptor_defconfig

+make

+make sdcard

 In particular, as configured, this offers network support, which the Friendly Arm U-boot does not.
 I currently use this code on my Fire3 to do DHCP, then TFTP a binary, which allows